Thelimon/Thelimon/README.md

     </tr>
     <tr>
       <td>Documentation 🥱</td>
-      <td>Technologies or programming languages that you practice but didn't like, however, you know how to document yourself about it.</td>
+      <td>Technologies or programming languages that you practice but didn't like them, however, you know how to document yourself about it.</td>
       <td>
         <p>
           <img alt="Bootstrap" src="https://img.shields.io/badge/bootstrap-%23563D7C.svg?style=for-the-badge&logo=bootstrap&logoColor=white" />